-James Ridpath, of Sharon, Iowa, died about two weeks ago, following an accident in which the vehicle in which he was riding was hit by a truck.
+James Ridpath, of Sharon, Iowa, died about two weeks ago, James Ridpath, of Sharon, Iowa, died about two weeks ago, following an accident in which the vehicle in which he was riding was hit by a truck.
 Mrs. Ridpath (Mabel Brewer), has many friends in Forest Hills, for she and her family were pioneer residents here and she was the kindergarten teacher of Public School 101.
 She and her husband met abroad while doing war relief work under the Friends Committee and were married after their return to this country.
 Besides Mrs. Ridpath, Mr. Ridpath is survived by a little daughter.